currentxchange/ups/README.md

 **What is a `subreddit` here?**

-To continue the Reddit analogy, the Ups contract uses `domain`s like a subreddit, except a domain can only be a domain name (like youtube.com) or a colleciton name (like cxcmusicnfts).
+To continue the Reddit analogy, the Ups contract uses `domain`s like a subreddit, except a domain can only be a domain name (like youtube.com) or a collection name (like cxcmusicnfts).

-**What is a post**
+**What is a post?**

 A 'post' on Reddit is like `content` on Ups.
 Content can either be a specific URL on a domain, like youtube.com/?v=yourvidzz14, or a template in a collection, like 655780 in collection cxcmusicnfts.